nextras/orm/docs/entity.md

 #### `{primary}` and `{primary-proxy}`

 Each entity has to have defined the `$id` property.
-By default, the `$id` property is the only primary key of the entity; the `$id` property is defined in `Nextras\Orm\Entity\Entity` class, but it is not marked as primary, because this is the default behavior, which can be changed by the `{primary}` modifier.
+By default, the `$id` property is the only primary key of the entity; the `$id` property is defined in the base `Nextras\Orm\Entity\Entity` class, but it is not marked as primary, because this is the default behavior, which can be changed by the `{primary}` modifier.
 By adding the modifier to property, you mark it as the new primary key.
 You can use the modifier multiple times to create a composite primary key.
-If the modifier is applied to a relationship property, the relationship's primary key is automatically used.
+If the modifier is applied to a relationship property, the relationship's foreign key is automatically used.

 ```php
 /**